garrystr/qmk_firmware/keyboards/handwired/garrystr/tinypi/readme.md

-An attempt to make a minimal keyboard that is ingrated with a Raspberry Pi4B+
+An attempt to make a minimal keyboard that is integrated with a Raspberry Pi4B+

 A sort of portable computer!